Court of Chancery: Victorian era

-Despite these small reforms, the 18th century ended with continuous and unrestrained attacks on the Court.
+Despite these small reforms, the 18th century ended with continuous and unrestrained attacks on the court.
 Although complaints had been common since the time of Elizabeth I, the problems had become more unrestrained, at the same time as politically neutral law reformers first arose in any great number.
 Many critics were barristers of the common law, ignorant of the court's workings, but some, such as Sir Samuel Romilly, had trained as a Chancery advocate and were well aware of the Chancery's procedure.
 The success of the Code Napoleon and the writings of Jeremy Bentham are seen by academic Duncan Kerly to have had much to do with the criticism, and the growing wealth of the country and increasing international trade meant it was crucial that there be a functioning court system for matters of equity.
-While the upper classes had been struggling with the Court for centuries, and regarded it as a necessary evil, the growing middle and merchant classes were more demanding.
+While the upper classes had been struggling with the court for centuries, and regarded it as a necessary evil, the growing middle and merchant classes were more demanding.
 With increasing court backlogs, it was clear to many law reformers and politicians that serious reform was needed.

-The first major reforms were the appointment of a vice-chancellor in 1813 to hear cases, and the extension of the Master of the Rolls' jurisdiction in 1833 to hear any and all cases.
-In 1824 a Chancery Commission was appointed to oversee the Court, which the political opposition maintained was simply to protect it; the membership included the lord chancellor, the master of the rolls and all senior Chancery judges.
+The first major reforms were the appointment of a vice-chancellor by the Administration of Justice Act 1813 to hear cases, and the extension of the Master of the Rolls' jurisdiction in 1833 to hear any and all cases.
+In 1824 a Chancery Commission was appointed to oversee the court, which the political opposition maintained was simply to protect it; the membership included the lord chancellor, the master of the rolls and all senior Chancery judges.
 Some significant reforms were proposed; in 1829, for example, Lord Lyndhurst proposed unsuccessfully that the equity jurisdiction of the Court of Exchequer be merged with the Chancery, and that a fourth judge be appointed to hear the additional cases.
 A year later, when the common law courts were each gaining a judge, he repeated his proposal, but the bill was strongly opposed by judges who maintained that the court backlog did not justify the additional expense of a fourth judge.
 Eventually, two more vice-chancellors were appointed in 1841, and a decade later two lord justices were tasked with hearing appeals from the Court through the Court of Appeal in Chancery.
 These are described by Lobban as "hasty reactions to mounting arrears" rather than the result of long-term planning.